Dempsey J. Barron

-Dempsey James Barron (March 5, 1922 – July 7, 2001) was an American politician.
-He served as President of the Florida Senate from 1975–1976.
+Dempsey James Barron (March 5, 1922 – July 7, 2001) was an American attorney, businessman, rancher, and politician.
+He served as President Pro-Tempore of the Florida Senate from 1967 to 1968, and as President from 1975 to 1976.
 He also was a long-standing Chairman of the Senate Rules Committee.
 He died of complications from Alzheimer's disease, Parkinson's disease and heart problems on July 7, 2001.

+He was born in Andalusia, Alabama.
+He was living in Florida in 1924.

 Education

 Barron attended Florida State University and also the University of Florida College of Law.

+Career

+He served in the U.S. Navy.